 Yet despite testing a broad variety of smaller niche DTC sites, throughout the test sessions, the users would repeatedly abandon DTC sites due to issues with the layout, content types, or features.

-Indeed, during testing the users encountered 1,370+ medium-to-severe usability issues on the smaller niche DTC sites.
+Indeed, during testing the users encountered 1,370+ medium-to-severe website usability issues on the smaller niche DTC sites.